simon-p-r/yajsv/README.md

 creates the yajsv constructor object, valid options are
 + db - default vaue null, pass a mongodb native db object
 + zSchema - optional param for z-schema constructor
-+ formats - optional param is an object with keys are name of formats to register and value is function with either one paramater for sync and two for async with a (value, callback) signature
++ formats - optional param is an object with keys being the name of formats to register and value is function with either one paramater for sync and two for async with a (value, callback) signature